-- Full time teaching in a public or nonprofit school or Head Start program designated as serving a high concentration of low income students - Full time provision of early intervention services to children with disabilities Full time employees of public or nonprofit child/family service agencies providing services to low-income, high-risk children or their families - Peace Corps or ACTION (domestic volunteer) service - Service in the military
+- Full time teaching in a public or nonprofit school or Head Start program designated as serving a high concentration of low income students - Full time provision of early intervention services to children with disabilities - Full time employees of public or nonprofit child/family service agencies providing services to low-income, high-risk children or their families - Peace Corps or ACTION (domestic volunteer) service Service in the military - Loan "forgiveness" for social workers is pending in Congress.
+The NASW website is usually up- to-date on this topic.

 The amounts of the loan that can be cancelled vary with the position.
-For further information, contact the University's Financial Aid Office at 544-0253.
+For further information, contact the University's Financial Aid Office at 808-544-0253, or visit them on campus at 500 Ala Moana Blvd, Waterfront Plaza Suite 5A.